eamonwoortman/openssl-universal-patcher/README.md

 *⚠️NOTE: This patcher was created for a specific Unity 5.4.0f3 game, and although it aims to be an universal patcher, it may not work on your binary.
 Having that said, I have tested it on an Unreal 4.21 game build and it successfully patched that as well.*

+I wrote a blog article on how this patcher came to be, you can [read it here](https://www.eamonwoortman.nl/openssl-binary-patching/) if you're interested.

 [!["Buy Me A Coffee"](https://www.buymeacoffee.com/assets/img/custom_images/orange_img.png)](https://www.buymeacoffee.com/eamonw)

 ## Table of Contents